 Virtual care became a necessity in these catastrophic circumstances.

 Erik Glazer, vice resident, client experience and innovation for Teladoc Health says Teladoc’s goal is to provide a “virtual first door into healthcare to triage (patients) to necessary brick-and-mortar locations or other online options.”
 If “virtual-first” platforms are already enacted, it puts first responders and emergency preparedness that much farther ahead during natural disasters, such as the wildfires in California.
 This successful use case could be extended with other payers and locales who are at high-risk for various other natural disasters.

 Further, studies show that readmissions are reduced when patients receive clear communication about their discharge instructions and follow-up care plans via telehealth.
-For example, with heart failure patients, telehealth education and remote monitoring has reduced readmissions by 19%, and post-op vascular surgery patients who have used telehealth report higher satisfaction, higher physical and mental health.
+For example, with heart failure patients, telehealth education, and remote monitoring have reduced readmissions by 19%, and post-op vascular surgery patients who have used telehealth report higher satisfaction, higher physical and mental health.